NWalker4483/Moonbear/README.md

 After which you should clone the git repo into the root of your device.
 Running the ```./setup.sh``` installation script in the GitHub will install additional dependencies for ROS.
 Run ```ls /dev/tty*``` to find which port your arduino is attached on. cd into [Moonbear/src/roboguide/arduino/]() and run ```ino build; ino upload -p ${port}```

 ### Bluetooth
-Just install the Joy Bluetooth Commander from the play store and pair to the HC-06 device within the app
+Just install the Joy Bluetooth Commander from the play store and pair to the HC-06 device within the app by moving the joystick.

 ## Startup
 For either mode it's necessary to power the computer since there is no on or off switch manually plugging and unplugging the RC battery cable is the best way to go about turning the system on and off.